 Studying how galaxies form and evolve in the early Universe

 The Strom group uses some of the largest telescopes on the ground and in space to study how galaxies grew in the first half of the Universe’s history.
 Specifically, they use spectroscopy (the amount of light produced by galaxies at different wavelengths, or colors) to learn about the internal properties of galaxies, such as star formation rate, chemistry, density, and ionization.
 Establishing how these properties change across the galaxy population and across cosmic time is critical to understanding the physical processes that cause different galaxies to follow different evolutionary pathways.
-A summer student working with Dr. Strom and Dr. Tim Miller, a postdoctoral fellow at CIERA, would combine spectroscopic measurements with studies of galaxy morphology, a quantitative way of describing its appearance.
-By merging these two approaches, we can learn even more about the physical conditions of distant galaxies.
+A summer student working with Dr. Allison Strom and Dr. Yijia Li, a postdoc at CIERA, would use advanced physical models to interpret spectroscopic observations of distant galaxies.
+We will investigate the star formation properties and chemical abundances of these galaxies and quantify how different modeling assumptions influence the inferred galaxy properties.

 Dr. Alexander Tchekhovskoy